-AmFam Group is working diligently to understand the risks, impacts, and management approach to address climate change.
-While we have not yet evaluated the impact and likelihood of these risks through a formal climate risk assessment or specific scenario analysis, our Catastrophe Management team continues working in partnership with Northern Illinois University (NIU) to facilitate workshops on a variety of topics related to forecasting, climate change, and predictive tools and techniques.
-The goal of these sessions is to provide actionable insights specific to new and existing data and perceived gaps in operational workflows, while improving the group's skill in forecasting weather perils, using climate model output, and employing tools to analyze data.
-Through this partnership, a prototype for assessing how tornadoes may affect the group's book of business has been built.
-It will examine the effect of tens of thousands of simulated tornadoes across a cost surface (e.g., housing units, portfolio entities).
+AmFam is working diligently to understand the risks, impact, and management approach to address climate change.
+While we have not yet evaluated the impact and likelihood of these risks through a formal climate risk assessment or specific scenario analysis, our The Catastrophe Management team finished a three-year partnership with Northern Illinois University (NIU) related to forecasting, climate change, and predictive tools and techniques.
+The goal of this partnership was to provide actionable insights specific to new and existing data and perceived gaps in operational workflows, while improving the company's skill in forecasting weather perils, using climate model output, and employing tools to analyze data.
+Through this partnership, an assessment for how tornadoes may affect AmFam's book of business has been built.
+It examines the effect of tens of thousands of simulated tornadoes across a cost surface (e.g., housing units, portfolio entities).